ivujevic/fast_alignment/Readme.md

 you can install it and than uncomment first four lines in `deps/CMakeLists.txt`.
 In lines 3 and 4 you need to set path to installed boost directories.

-Built it with Boost 1.60 but it should work with older versions if interface didn't change.

 ### How to build?